humu/heapprof/README.md

 More options for these methods (and other ways to look at the data) can be found in the included Python methods.

+**Tip:** Partially-written .hpd and .hpm files are valid; that means that you can do some analysis while your program is running.
+Also, if you ctrl-C while a digest is building, it will write a valid digest up to whatever timestamp it reached.

 ## Advanced options: managing the sampling rate

 The sampling rate controls the probability with which heap events are written.
 Too high a sampling